 The people expect to have an intelligent house programmed to conserve energy and make your life more snuggly.
-For example, the lights can turn on instantly you set foot in your home, and your vacuum cleaner starts cleaning every day at 10 AM.
-Through your computers or smartphones, you can see what’s happening in your house, watching security cameras.
+For example, the lights can turn on instantly; you set foot in your home, and your vacuum cleaner starts cleaning every day at 10 AM.
+You can see what’s happening in your house through your computers or smartphones, watching security cameras.
 Heating systems can be easily synced with an external temperature sensor.

-Multiple wearables are already in use which can assist in tracking sleeping patterns, nutritional balance, GP visits and exercise programs, etc. The wireless sensor network will also alert you to any hazard, including traffic accidents, harsh weather, proximity alerts around your vehicle and many more to ensure your safety.
+Multiple wearables are already in use, which can help track sleeping patterns, nutritional balance, GP visits and exercise programs, etc. The wireless sensor network will also alert you to any hazard, including traffic accidents, harsh weather, proximity alerts around your vehicle, and many more to ensure your safety.

 IoT can also help improve athletes’ performance, progress, deficiencies, and overall fitness.
 Wearable and connected devices can help teams understand how to enhance in-game tactics and opponents’ weaknesses.
-All games, whether it is cycling, tennis or football, can get benefit from sensors which will help athletes to the full extent.
+Whether it is cycling, tennis, or football, all games can get benefit from sensors that will help athletes to the full extent.

 The instances mentioned above signify the infinite potential of the Internet of Things.
 The more innovative and ingenious we are with sensors, the more beneficial and valuable facts we’ll accumulate.
 If the trends in evolution are anything to go, the best is yet to come.